front/g-section-row/README.md

 - Split [One to One, One to Two, Two to One, One to Three, Three to One, One to Four, Four to One]
 - Column gap [xsmall, small, medium, large, xlarge, xxlarge]
 - Invert
-- Tob and bottom margin [xsmall, small, medium, large, xlarge, xxlarge]
+- Top and bottom margin [xsmall, small, medium, large, xlarge, xxlarge]
-- Top and bottom padding (will be removed)

 ## Row Inner Gallery Block